Welcome to Monmouth Comprehensive School, and to our website.

 For whom is assistance with transport provided?

-Free transport is generally restricted to pupils who attend their catchment area school and live more than 2 miles from that school.
+Free transport is generally restricted to students who attend their catchment area school and live more than two miles from that school.

 How is the distance calculated?

-The distance is measured as being the shortest and safest walking route between the home and the school.
+The distance is measured electronically as being the shortest, safest walking route between the home and the main school entrance.

 What happens if there is disagreement about walking routes?

-Free transport may be provided where the LEA is satisfied that the route is sufficiently dangerous to warrant such provision, even though the distance is less than 2 miles.
-In such cases the LEA will have regard to the following criteria:
+Free transport may be provided where the LA is warrant such provision, even though the distance is less than 2 miles.

 If my child is eligible for free home to school transport, where will (s)he be collected from?